AbdelrahmanBl/code-link-booster/README.md

 - [ ] 3rd the column name for option's value.
 > **_Note:_** You can customize the label/value key or define them from the booster config in `booster.transformers.select_box_table.label_key/value_key`.

-You can get label/value key name from the booster config by:
+You can get the options by default label/value key name from the booster config by that way:
 ```
-Booster::getSelectBoxTableOptions(User::query())
+Booster::getSelectBoxTableOptions(User::query());
 ```
 Or customize the label/value columns by:
 ```
-Booster::getSelectBoxTableOptions(User::query(), 'id', 'name')
+Booster::getSelectBoxTableOptions(User::query(), 'id', 'name');
 ```
 ### 2- Table Cast Options
 You can select the data from a table for a casting fields by entering these parameters: